bobbui/cassandra-CQL-exporter/README.md

 ## Summary
 An alternative utility to **nodetool snapshot**  to export whole [Apache Cassandra](http://cassandra.apache.org/) keyspace/table structure and data to Cassandra Query Language (CQL) scripts.
-CQL scripts is a lightweight,simple way to restore and backupAn .
+CQL scripts is a lightweight,simple way to restore and backup databases.

 Features:
 -  simple and configurable, see usage for detail.